 Philosophy has a complex relationship to other disciplines: it draws on results from those disciplines and sometimes creates and then spins off whole new disciplines; but always, Philosophy formulates and explores questions that are of fundamental importance to us as human beings and which no other discipline is equipped to answer.

 Philosophy is a very broad subject, and in a Philosophy major at Sydney you will have the opportunity to range widely across this subject and to dig deeply into particular issues that interest you.

 Pathway through the major

 A major in Philosophy requires at least 36 senior credit points in Philosophy, including at least 6 credit points at 3000 level (each unit of study is worth 6 credit points).
-The Philosophy units of study that are on offer in 2014 can be found here.
+The Philosophy units of study can be found here.